tomnomnom/assetfinder/README.md

 * hackertarget
 * threatcrowd
 * wayback machine
+    * Need to use the `-w` flag to enable this as it sometimes is quite slow.
 * dns.bufferover.run
 * facebook
     * Needs `FB_APP_ID` and `FB_APP_SECRET` environment variables set (https://developers.facebook.com/)